RmbRT-lang/.github/profile/README.md

 The RmbRT programming language is pronounced as "rmbrt" (chinks and burgers BTFO).

 Coming soon.
-I'm currently rewriting the standalone compiler to be more easily maintainable and extendable.
+I'm currently rewriting the self-hosted compiler to be more easily maintainable and extendable.

 * You can already use the [`bootstrap compiler`](https://github.com/RmbRT-lang/rmbrtbc) to compile RmbRT programs, but it's still a bit buggy due to technical limitations (such as using C++ as the intermediate language).
 * See [`rmbrtc`](https://github.com/RmbRT-lang/rmbrtc) and [`std`](https://github.com/RmbRT-lang/std) to get an impression of what the language is like.